CSE6000/playground/paper.md

 2.1.
 Problem Statement.

 ## 3. Results and Discussion
-Table 1 confirms that the proposed 3D model provides better reconstruction performance in terms of local and global errors of the velocity and vorticity fields.
+Thus, the pointwise errors at the local regions may not affect the major features of vortex flows.
+Furthermore, compared to the previous 2D reconstruction model [11], Table 1 confirms that the proposed 3D model provides better reconstruction performance in terms of local and global errors of the velocity and vorticity fields.

 ## 4. Conclusions